FLHDE/freelancer-maximized-draw-distances/README.md

 ## Installation instructions
 ### Freelancer Mod Manager v1.3
-* Download the latest version of the mod under "Releases"
+* Download the mod under "Releases"
 * Open the .flmod file using Freelancer Mod Manager
 * Install it like any other mod

 ### Manually
-* Download the latest version of the mod under "Releases"
+* Download the mod under "Releases"
 * Open the .flmod file using your favorite file archiver
 * Extract the content to your Freelancer folder and make sure you allow all files to be overwritten